iot2018wt/sprits/index.md

 ### Organization and Format

 SPRITS will be held as a half-day workshop, comprising a keynote and paper presentations.

-The date and keynote will be annouced soon on this page.
+The date, keynote and program will be annouced soon on this page...

 ### Expected contributions